 Indian agriculture is divided into two main seasons Kharif and Rabi crops.
-The Kharif cropping season is from July –October during the south-west monsoon and the Rabi cropping season is from October-March (winter).
+The Kharif cropping season is from July –October during the southwest monsoon and the Rabi cropping season is from October-March (winter).
 The Kharif crop is harvested from September to October, while the Rabi crop is harvested from February to April.
 Harvest is followed by festivals celebrating plenty and they reassure that people always enjoy the best food and quality of life.
-Different states in India have different times throughout the year when the crop is harvested owing to the diversity in climate and difference in the staple crop of a region.
+Different states in India have different times throughout the year when the crop is harvested owing to the diversity in climate and differences in the staple crop of a region.
 So there are so many Harvest festivals celebrated in India.

 These festivals not only celebrate the ripening of crops but also various important astronomical changes taking place.
 They are considered auspicious hence are marked with celebrations and prayers.
 Harvest Festivals celebrated in India throughout the year are.

 Lohri is a festival that marks the harvest season in Punjab, celebrated on January 13th every year.
 The festival is celebrated by lighting a bonfire, offering prasad to the fire, singing folk songs, dancing, and enjoying Punjab delicacies.
 Lohri commemorates the passing of the winter solstice marking the end of the winter season and the beginning of longer and warmer days it is mainly associated with the harvest of rabi crops, which are sown in the winter.
 It signifies the end of a harvest cycle and the beginning of the new, end of the shorter day, and the return of longer ones.

 When celebrated: 13th January

 Where celebrated: Punjab